Is Eastern Europe a new offshore software development paradise?

 Issue # 2: Disappearing Developers

 Developers that are featured on YouTeam will never disappear and let you down without good reason.
-Of course everything can happen as we are all people, but in this case, you will get an explanation and timely replacement of a missing team member.
+Of course, everything can happen as we are all people, but in this case, you will get an explanation and timely replacement of a missing team member.
 YouTeam developers are not freelancers.
-They officially work at web shops that we cooperate with so they just cannot leave for no reason as it can happen with freelancers.
+They officially work at dev shops that we cooperate with so they just cannot leave for no reason as it can happen with freelancers.
 You will know of any changes beforehand and we will suggest you the solutions in a timely manner.

 Issue # 3: Complicated Payment Systems and Money Transfers

-YouTeam Solution: Payment Through the Platform and Money Back Guarantee
+YouTeam Solution: Payment Through the Platform

 YouTeam: Other Advantages